Developer blog

 Prerequisites

-An account and an API key.
-Create one under Account → API keys, or start at
+You need an account and an API key.
+Create a key under Account → API keys, or start from the docs at dubanyvideo.com/api.
+Keep it in an environment variable.
+The examples all read DV_API_KEY.

 export DV_API_KEY="dv_live_…"